curvegrid/go-ethereum-wiki/Frontier.md

 ## Safety warnings

 * **You are responsible for your own computer security.** If your machine is compromised you **will** lose your ether, access to any contracts and maybe more.
 * **You are responsible for your own actions.** If you mess something up or break any laws while using this software, it's your fault, and your fault only.
 * **You are responsible for your own karma.** Don't be a jerk and respect others.

-* This software is open source under a [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) license.
+**WARNING:** Before you interact with the ethereum Frontier live testnet, make sure you read the documentation and understand the caveats and risks.
+Please read the [legal disclaimer](https://github.com/ethereum/go-ethereum/wiki/Disclaimer)

 ## Components released